rakukanteki/rakukanteki/README.md

    - Designed and implemented a complete **MLOps** pipeline for plant disease classification using **TensorFlow**.
 Integrated **DagsHub, MLflow, and DVC for experiment tracking and pipeline versioning**.
 Developed a **CI/CD**  pipeline with **AWS and GitHub Actions** for seamless deployment.
 Built a Flask-based web app with **HTML/CSS** for real-time predictions.
 Followed **modular coding and OOP** principles to ensure scalability and maintainability.
 Leveraged **Docker** for containerization and cloud deployment for production readiness.

 ## Research and Publications:
 1. ReliefNet: A Novel and Reliable AI-Based Multimodal Framework for Real-Time Disaster Severity Classification in Humanitarian Operations.
-[Demo Video](https://drive.google.com/file/d/1NB3iAfJRvainjyT_yD4z-9uiCyUi5e68/view?usp=sharing)  [ReliefNet Website](https://disasterseverity.netlify.app/) [In Process]
+[Demo Video](https://drive.google.com/file/d/1NB3iAfJRvainjyT_yD4z-9uiCyUi5e68/view?usp=sharing)  [ReliefNet Website](https://disasterseverity.netlify.app/) [In Review]

 ## Blogs:
 1. Confusing LLMs with Adversarial Inputs inspired by the Kaggle Competition named **`LLMs: You Can't Please Them All`**.
 [Read](https://medium.com/@optimisticfellow3652/confusing-llms-with-adversarial-inputs-4a2269f5e20b)